 2Guangdong Province Key Laboratory of Microbial Signals and Disease Control, College of Natural Resources and Environment, South China Agricultural University, Guangzhou, People's Republic of China

-Index

-Experimental methods

-Figure S1.
-Real-time PCR analysis of DSF effect on selected genes expression in B. cereus 10987

-Table S1.
-Genes with increased or decreased expression in B. cereus 10987 with addition of 50 μM DSF

-Figure S2.
-Influences of exogenous addition of 50 μM DSF-family signals on the bacterial growth rate.

-Figure S3.
-Influences of exogenous addition of DSF signal and rhamnolipid on the growth rate of B. thuringiensis.

-Table S2.
-Bacterial strains used in this study

 Experimental methods:

 RNA extraction and Microarray analysis

 B. cereus 10987 was grown in LB medium in the absence and presence of 50 μM DSF till OD600 of 1.5.
 Total RNA was isolated using the RNeasy mini kit (Qiagen) according to the manufacturer’s instructions.
 The concentration and purity of RNA were determined by agarose gel electrophoresis and spectrometry.
 Microarray assay experiment was finished by the Genomax company under a commercial contact, which is briefly described as followed.